 The approach is centred on building ownership at the national level, providing tools and systems to monitor remotely the functioning and the generation of solar energy in all equipped facilities.
 Ownership, effective management, and maintenance are critical to ensure the sustainability of investments in Solar for Health.

-UNDP has developed standardized Solar for Health equipment list with specifications and established first health sector Long-Term Agreements (LTAs) for specific solar energy photovoltaic systems’ equipment.
-LTAs have been established for small photovoltaic (PV) kits for basic health facilities’ needs up to more complex PV plants (single-phase to three-phase) for hospitals, warehouses, etc. The LTAs include provisions for customised solutions to match specific load requirements.
+UNDP has developed standardized Solar for Health equipment lists with specifications and established first health sector long-term agreements (LTAs) for specific solar energy photovoltaic systems’ equipment.
+LTAs have been established for small photovoltaic (PV) kits for basic health facilities’ needs up to more complex PV plants (single-phase to three-phase) for hospitals, warehouses, etc. The LTAs include provisions for customized solutions to match specific load requirements.
 The current LTA includes suppliers based in Africa, Asia, Europe and the Middle East.
 The specifications for solar energy photovoltaic systems equipment will be regularly reviewed based on needs, cost, and new technology.